SorenEricMent/currycoin/README.md

 defines the key length to be 128bits.
 This value can be changed to other desirable key lengths (like 4096).

 ### How to test and run the code: Prolog
 N/A. The standard Prolog installation is sufficient.
+Simply `swipl code.pl` inside the `/prolog` folder.